PradeepLoganathan/pradeepl-blog/content/blog/rest/rest-architectural-constraints/index.md

 ## Stateless

 A REST service must be stateless.
 Each request must have all the information needed for the server to process it and the server should not need any additional information from previous requests to fulfill the current request .This shifts the responsibility of maintaining state to the client freeing the server to focus on fulfilling as many requests as possible.
-The necessary state to operate the request is contained within it as a part of the URI, query-string parameters, body, or headers.
+The necessary state to operate the request is contained within the request as a part of the URI, query-string parameters, body, or headers.
 The URI identifies the resource, and the body contains the state of it.
 A stateless service is easily scalable since additional servers can be added or removed as necessary without having to worry about routing subsequent requests to the same server.
 These can be further load balanced as necessary.

 ## Cacheable